lpninja/Node-red/README.md

 **NR Sunfinder**

 The Node-red sunfinder script is designed to integrate with the SolarCoin Block Explorer at https://chainz.cryptoid.info/slr/ and extract solar PV generation data from the SolarCoin blockchain.
-A similar python script can also be found @scalextrix if you prefer python.
+A similar python script can also be found https://github.com/Scalextrix/ELCC/tree/master/sunfinder if you prefer python.

 This small script that plugs directly into **Node-red** allows the user to scrape the SLR blockchain by interacting with the SLR chains inbuilt 523 character TX Message Space.